ulyssa/iamb/README.md

 ```
 paru iamb-git
 ```

 ### openSUSE Tumbleweed

-On openSUSE Tumbleweed a [package](https://build.opensuse.org/package/show/home%3Asmolsheep/iamb) is available from openSUSE Build Service (OBS).
-To install just use OBS Package Installer:
+On openSUSE Tumbleweed a [package](https://build.opensuse.org/package/show/openSUSE:Factory/iamb) is available from the official repositories.
+To install it simply run:

 ```
-opi iamb
+zypper install iamb
 ```

 ### Nix / NixOS (flake)